-Henry VIII was born on June 28, 1491 at the Palace of Palentia in Greenwich, England.
+Henry VIII was born on June 28, 1491, at the Palace of Placentia in Greenwich, England.
 He was the third child of Henry VII and Elizabeth of York.
 While still a child, Henry was appointed Duke of York and Lord Lieutenant of Ireland.
 In 1501, he was appointed Prince of Wales after his brother, Arthur, died of an ear infection.
 In 1509, Henry became King of England, at age 18, following the death of his father.
-Nine weeks after his ascension, he married Catherine of Aragon, the widow of this brother, Arthur and the daughter of King Ferdinand and Queen Isabella of Spain.
+Nine weeks after his ascension, he married Catherine of Aragon, the widow of his brother Arthur and the daughter of King Ferdinand and Queen Isabella of Spain.

 During his reign as King of England, Henry initiated major changes in England.
 In 1534, he decided to sever the 1,000-year-old relationship between the Roman Catholic Church and the Church of England.
 Although there had previously been some movement in England toward separation, it gained political support when the Roman Catholic Pope Clement VII refused to annul Henry’s marriage to Catherine of Aragon.
 At the time, Catherine could no longer bear children, and the couple had not produced a male heir to the throne.
 Henry proceeded to make himself the head of the Church of England so that he could guarantee the annulment.
 In 1538, Henry began a process known as “The Dissolution of the Monasteries,” in which all property of monastic institutions (Roman Catholic monasteries) was confiscated.
 The sweeping religious changes became known as the English Reformation.
 In 1555, however, England returned to the Roman Catholic Church under Queen Mary I. In addition to the religious reformation, Henry initiated the Law in Wales Act (1535–1542), in which the nation of Wales was annexed, creating a single nation and a single legal system.
 As part of the act, the English language replaced the Welsh language in Wales.